 How to Use Barclays Arrival Plus Miles for Travel: Your Full Guide

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Update: One or more card offers in this post are no longer available.
+Here’s our full advertising policy: How we make money.Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.
 INSIDER SECRET: Booking a hotel that’s not part of any big hotel chain?
 Barclaycard Arrival miles can be a huge help because you can redeem them for any eligible travel-related expense.

 Earning miles and points for free travel is an amazing feeling.
 But have you ever run across a travel expense you had to pay for out of pocket because it didn’t fall under a specific airline or hotel program?
 Or perhaps your miles didn’t cover certain expenses, like taxes, trains or buses?

 It’s time to make those scenarios a thing of the past, and earning and redeeming miles from the Barclaycard Arrival Plus® World Elite Mastercard® is one way to make that happen.

 You can redeem Arrival miles toward any eligible travel expense of $100 or more made in the past 120 days.
 So that charge at a boutique hotel?
 Train tickets?
 Airline fee taxes?
 There’s a good chance your Arrival miles have got you covered.

 We’ll show you how to use your Barclays Arrival Plus miles for travel!

 Let’s take a look at what Barclaycard Arrival miles are, and how you can earn and redeem them.